-Click on the below link to report illegal or offensive content, or get help using their complaint service.
+Click on the link below to report illegal or offensive content, or for help using their complaint service.

-Housing over 300 short video’s and guidance pages on social media centre’s, eSafety issues and eSafety partners, learn more information about the process or request a presentation at your library.
+Housing more than 300 short videos and guidance pages on social media, eSafety issues and eSafety partners, learn more information about the process or request a presentation at your library.

 The Australian Cybercrime Online Reporting Network is the official government site for adults to report cybercrime incidents which may be in breach of Australian law.